 Habif Health & Wellness (also known as Student Health Services) supports the academic mission of Washington University by providing the student community with premiere, student-centered health and health promotion services.

-SHS adheres strictly to the Federal Health Information Portability and Accountability Act (HIPAA).
+Habif adheres strictly to the Federal Health Information Portability and Accountability Act (HIPAA).
 This federal law mandates the confidentiality of medical information and records for students over 18 years of age.
 Your student must give us written authorization for us to discuss any matter regarding your student’s wellbeing with you.
 We cannot accept blanket medical release authorization.
 This must be event and time specific.
-There is a release of medical information form under “Forms” on this website.
+There is a “Release of Medical Information” form under “Forms” on this website.
 This form must be completed by the student.
 The student must present the form to us in person or make other arrangements with our staff for delivery of the form.
-In the event your student is experiencing a life-threatening emergency, SHS is able to notify you and will make every effort to do so.
+In the event your student is experiencing a life-threatening emergency, Habif is able to notify you and will make every effort to do so.

-Our services do require appointments.
-These appointments may be made on-line, using the student portal, or the student may call the main number, 314-935-6666, option 0, to schedule an appointment.
-We do offer walk in appointments in the medicine area for students who have urgent issues.
+Our services require appointments.
+In medicine, we often have same-day appointments and next-day appointments open up all night long after 6 p.m.
+These appointments may be made on-line, using the student portal, or the student may call the main number, 314-935-6666, option 0, to schedule an appointment during business hours.
+We offer walk in evaluations for urgent medical or mental health issues.

 After Hours Care

 Washington University in St. Louis has a large physician network, Washington University Physicians.
 They work primarily through Barnes- Jewish Hospital.
-SHS has integrated services with this group of physicians and Barnes Jewish Hospital systems.
+Habif has integrated services with this group of physicians and Barnes-Jewish Hospital systems.
 It allows for seamless and continuous care for your student.

 911 services, Campus Police, and members of residential life offices are able to help assist students to the hospital when necessary.
 There are shuttles and Metro ride services available for students to this hospital if it is not an emergency.